 Jump to:

-Reasons to 😍fruity raita
+Reasons to love this fruity raita

-- Easy to customise, imagine your favorite fruits dancing in creamy yogurt.
+- Easy to customise - Imagine your favorite fruits dancing in creamy yogurt.

 - Ideal for summer meals or to complement rich, spicy dishes!